sindresorhus/type-fest/readme.md

 - [`ConditionalExcept`](source/conditional-except.d.ts) - Like `Omit` except it removes properties from a shape where the values extend the given `Condition` type.
 - [`UnionToIntersection`](source/union-to-intersection.d.ts) - Convert a union type to an intersection type.
 - [`Stringified`](source/stringified.d.ts) - Create a type with the keys of the given type changed to `string` type.
+- [`FixedLengthArray`](source/fixed-length-array.d.ts) - Create a type that represents an array of the given type and length.

 ### Miscellaneous